Hiroreco/enreco-archive/recap-data/chapter2/day1/edges/irys-bijou-c2d1.md

 [Hoes to Bros](#embed:https://www.youtube.com/live/xzAqu4vkY7I?si=eLLiweZ183nhGJCJ&t=2233)

 Surprisingly, they got along splendidly.
-It started with the exchange of ancient wisdom—secret arts passed down through generations (or maybe just made up on the spot): the “bro tug,” the “chicken jockey,” the sacred “flint and steel.”
+It started with the exchange of ancient wisdom—secret arts passed down through generations (or maybe just made up on the spot): the “bro tug”, the “chicken jockey” and the sacred “flint and steel”.
 These teachings forged something greater than a mere alliance, culminating in the gemstone calling the pink menace her **“Onii-chan.”** And just like that, their sibling status—*kyodai*—was sealed.

 [Onii-chan, Daisuki!](#embed:https://www.youtube.com/live/xzAqu4vkY7I?si=dmzjAvUae0JZXmQS&t=2555)